ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can be slower than the producer.
+* The consumer may not be able to skip items that it does not have time to process.
 * The producer may not be able to slow or stop sending items that the consumer does not have time to process.
-* The consumer may not be able to skip items that it does not have time to process.
-* The producer and consumer may have a limited amount of memory to buffer items and CPU cores to process items asynchronously.
+* The producer and consumer may have a limited amount of CPU cores to process items asynchronously and memory to buffer items.
 * The communication channel between the producer and the consumer may have limited bandwidth.

 There are several patterns for sequential item processing that solve some or most of the above limitations: